At the Credentials step of the wizard, specify credentials for the Microsoft Windows server.

 Veeam Backup & Replication will use the provided credentials to deploy its components on the added server.

 - To customize network ports used by Veeam Backup & Replication components, click Ports.
-By default, Veeam Backup & Replication components use the following ports:
+For default ports used by the Veeam Backup & Replication components, see Used Ports.

 If necessary, adjust port numbers.